 The Glen Mills Schools was founded in 1826, originally incorporated as the Philadelphia House of Refuge.
 The Philadelphia House of Refuge was the third school of its type in the country, following the New York House of Refuge in 1824 and the Boston House of Refuge in 1825.

 In 1892, the school relocated to its current campus in Delaware County, Pennsylvania, on nearly eight hundred acres, and in 1911 changed its name to the Glen Mills Schools.
-Today, the Glen Mills Schools is the oldest existing school of its type in the United States, continuously providing services to troubled youth for the past one hundred and eighty-five years.
+Today, the Glen Mills Schools is the oldest existing school of its type in the United States, continuously providing services to troubled youth for over one hundred and eighty-five years.

 The Schools Board of Managers selected Cosimo D. Ferrainola as Executive Director in 1975 to implement his innovative program.
 Under his administration, the Schools grew from a student population of less than one hundred to an internationally known and respected educational program providing services to more than one thousand students.
 Cosimo D. Ferrainola retired from the school in November 2007.